nedimm/Finding-Lane-Lines-on-the-Road/README.md

 import matplotlib.image as mpimg image = mpimg.imread('test_images/solidWhiteRight.jpg')
 ```
-In this case images are loaded in RGB space, which might not be the most suitable format for extracting yellow and white lines in our case.
+In this case images are loaded in RGB space, which might not be the most suitable format for extracting yellow and white lines, especially if there are shadows on the road.